Interested to hear more about Specialist Disability Accommodation and what housing options may be available to you?

 - Have an offer of an SDA house or apartment and/or have been living in SDA for up to 6 months

 - Speak/understand English

 - Have adequate communication skills to independently agree to participate.
 Adequate communication skills include using a variety of ways to communicate including verbal or written communication, verbal prompts, repetition and rephrasing of information or augmentative communication devices

 You will be offered a $30 gift card for each time point you complete, as a reimbursement for your time.
 This will be provided after you complete the interview(s) for a time point.
 If you choose to withdraw from the study, you can keep the gift cards you have been given.

 How can I get involved in this research?

-If you are interested in participating in this study, please complete the form below or email
+If you are interested in participating in this study, please email Dr Peter Mulherin at email@example.com or complete the form below.

-A Summer Foundation Research Team member will then contact you to explain the project in more detail and, if you are interested in participating, arrange a time for an initial interview.
+A member of the Summer Foundation Research Team will then contact you to explain the project in more detail and, if you are interested in participating, arrange a time for an initial interview.

-To be eligible to participate in the study, you will have to independently agree to participate.
+To be eligible to participate in the study, you will be required to be able to independently agree to participate.
 After written consent is obtained, you will be considered part of the research project.
 All the information you provide during interviews will be de-identified and assigned a unique code.

 The Housing Hub wants to help people with disability find the right home.
 To do this, we want to make sure people have access to all the information they need.
 We host free events and online learning packages to help give people information about NDIS Housing Options.